otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 08 - Data Modelling and Advanced ORM.md

 | Through model     | An explicit join model carrying its own fields about the relationship   |
 | `TextChoices`     | Django's enum for a fixed set of string values                          |

-Before writing any of this, sketch the models as boxes with lines between them, and write the relationship on each line as a sentence in both directions - "a studio has many classes; a class belongs to one studio."
+Before writing any of this, sketch the models as boxes with lines between them, and write the relationship on each line as a sentence in both directions.
+For example, "a studio has many classes; a class belongs to one studio."
 If a sentence in one direction needs a "sometimes" or an "and also," the model is more complicated than one line, and that's usually a through model announcing itself.

 ### Task 1

-Model one many-to-many relationship your own Project genuinely needs, using a through model with at least two fields of its own beyond the two foreign keys.
+Add the `Booking` through model to your `studios` app, connecting `User` and `StudioClass`.
+Don't just copy the version shown above.
+Give it at least one field of your own beyond `status`, `booked_at`, and `attended`, something like a `notes` field, a `checked_in_at` timestamp, or a `guest_count`.

 Write the two directional sentences for the relationship in a comment above the model first.
 Then run `makemigrations` and read the generated migration, noting how many tables Django created and which one holds the relationship.